MetOffice/lfric-baf/doc/introduction.rst

-      --fc FC, -fc FC       Name of the Fortran compiler to use (default: $FC) --cc CC, -cc CC       Name of the C compiler to use (default: $CC) --ld LD, -ld LD       Name of the linker to use (default: $LD) --nprocs NPROCS, -n NPROCS
+      --fc FC, -fc FC       Name of the Fortran compiler to use (default: $FC) --cc CC, -cc CC       Name of the C compiler to use (default: $CC) --ld LD, -ld LD       Name of the linker to use (default: $LD) --fflags FFLAGS, -fflags FFLAGS
+                            Flags to be used by the Fortran compiler.
+The command line flags are appended after compiler flags defined in a site-specific setup and after getting flags from the environment variable $FFLAGS.
+Therefore, this can be used to overwrite certain flags. (default: None)
+      --cflags CFLAGS, -cflags CFLAGS
+                            Flags to be used by the C compiler.
+The command line flags are appended after compiler flags defined in a site-specific setup and after getting flags from the environment variable $CFLAGS.
+Therefore, this can be used to overwrite certain flags. (default: None)
+      --ldflags LDFLAGS, -ldflags LDFLAGS
+                            Flags to be used by the linker.
+The command line flags are appended after linker flags defined in a site-specific setup and after getting flags from the environment variable $LDFLAGS.
+Therefore, this can be used to overwrite certain flags. (default: None)
+      --nprocs NPROCS, -n NPROCS
                             Number of processes (default is 1) (default: 1) --mpi, -mpi           Enable MPI (default: True)